hautr33/LAB231/YellowMoonShop/README.md

 # Welcome to Hau Tr repository
-This repository is an online shopping project that sells moon cakes, a part of Web Java Lab (LAB231) course at FPT University, HCM Campus
+This repository is an online shopping project that sells moon cakes, a part of the Web Java Lab (LAB231) course at FPT University, HCM Campus

 ## This project contains the following functions:
 * Login by userID and password